 The little islands, wonderful lakes, rock pools, caves, and coves were happy road trips I had out of the busy tourist center.
 Cloud 9 easily became my favorite hangout place to get a sun tan, grab a smoothie, teach yoga, watch surfers flip in the waves, or just relish the pretty sunset.
 Some newfound friends and I also stayed in Pacifico, quite a dreamy place with gritty white-sand beaches and glass-blue waves for advanced surfers.
 Thirty minutes away by motorbike, it became my fave spot to destress and detox from all the drinking and the noise of the tourist center.
 Overall, living in Siargao was a happy, satisfying experience I would gladly do all over again.

-Places to Work in Siargao
+Work in Siargao

 Siargao isn’t the best place to work in when we consider internet connection.
 Internet speeds run only from 5 to 50 mbps at a handful of restaurants and resorts.
 And if you rely only on these, you’ll be limiting yourself to a few reliable places to work in.